Muchova upsets Barty and will face Brady in Australian semis

 “I think it was a bit of the heat,” she said.
 “It got to me, and I was feeling kind of dizzy, really lost and almost fainting.
 I just asked for help.”

 Medical personnel took her temperature, checked her blood pressure and gave her ice before she left the court.
-When the Czech returned, she played much better.
+When Muchova returned, she played much better.

-“I tried to play a bit faster rallies so we don’t play long ones as in the first set,” Muchova said, “and it worked well.”
+“I tried to play a bit faster rallies so we don’t play long ones as in the first set,” she said, “and it worked well.”

 Barty had no complaints about Muchova halting play.